jtbrown6/DevOps/CKAD.md

 ## Section II: Configuration

+<b> Configuration Maps: </b>

+#### Purpose:
-Configuration Maps: allows for central management of configuration data that you would put into the pod definition file and use it in multiple pods as needed.
+Allows for central management of configuration data that you would put into the pod definition file and use it in multiple pods as needed.
 Passes configuration data in key value pairs.

-Utilizes the <b> envFrom </b>  command
+#### Remember:
+- when injecting into pod, the MetaData.name is what you will pass in

-* How to configure (Imperative vs Declarative)
+#### How to configure (Imperative vs Declarative)
 Imparative: without using a definition file; uses CLI and has two ways of passing in
 - Literal
 ```